ericeilertson/safe_documentation/framework.md

 SRPs may have their endorsement suspended or revoked at any time for issues that cause SAFE to question the SRPs security practices, commitment to quality, or allegiances.
 Examples of such issues include losing control of a private signing key, endorsing firmware with hard coded credentials.
-Beyond egregious technical mistakes, an SRP must not be controlled by a company it is auditing or affiliated with a firm that sells vulnerabilities or exploits.
+Beyond egregious technical mistakes, an SRP must not be controlled by a company it is auditing or affiliated with a firm that sells vulnerabilities or exploits (this must be backed with a formal certification signed by the SRP CEO/President attesting to this requirement).
+Any violations of the SRP "code of conduct" will result in immediate public notification of disqualificatio and trigger a TAC review of all previous contributions by the SRP.

 ## Security Review Scope

-The following sections describe at a high level the areas that should be in scope for any security audit performed under this framework.
+The following sections describe at a high level the areas that shall be in scope for any security audit performed under this framework.
 They are intended as starting points for DVs and SRPs when undertaking a device or firmware security assessment.
 Under the framework, it is required for every production version of device firmware to have undergone the assessment.
 A more detailed description of the scopes is provided in the [review areas](./review_areas.md) document.